 Urbanisation in Iceland started relatively late compared to other European countries.
 The primary professions continued to be fishing and farming until well into the 20th century.
 By the middle of the 18th century, urbanisation started, and in 1785, Reykjavík became an official town with 167 inhabitants.

 With the new-fangled township status, people started building new so-called half-timber houses.
 They still weren’t typical at all because timber was expensive and very hard to come by until the 19th century.
-Turf houses were still the most common type of house until the turn of the 20th century.
+Turf houses were still the most common type until the turn of the 20th century.
 And there were, of course, timber buildings before that time as well.

 Half-timber houses were built of brick and timber.
 Some were then either clad in wood or plaster.